Valarie Budayr

 Reflections On My One More Time Around the Sun

 A first glimpse of myself at 48 years old.
 No make-up, no shower, didn't brush my teeth, hadn't eaten breakfast.
 Just a first look at authentically me.
-Someone very dear to me today asked "What does it feel like to have lived almost half a century?"
-That question gave me pause and as I went…
+Someone very dear to me today asked "What does it feel like to… Continue reading

 -